Economy of British Columbia: Labour Force

-The mandatory minimum wage in B.C. is $13.85 an hour as of June 2019 and is set to rise incrementally in coming years.
+The mandatory minimum wage in B.C. is $17.85 an hour as of June 1st, 2025.

 While the province attracts a healthy inflow of immigrants to help grow its labour force through government programs, attracting and retaining skilled workplace resources in cities with very high housing costs, poses a challenge for many B.C. businesses.

 Economic Well-being

-Due to a stable, sustainable economy, British Columbia compares favorably when evaluating key livability statistics.
+Due to a stable, sustainable economy, British Columbia compares favourably when evaluating key livability statistics.
 A temperate climate, cosmopolitan and culturally diverse cities, social stability, high-quality health care and education, and an abundant natural environment result in a quality of life and economic well-being that attract people to B.C. from around the world.

 The Mercer Human Resource Consulting Group's 2019 Quality of Living Survey ranks Vancouver first in North America and third out of 231 cities worldwide.
 The Economist Intelligence Unit (EIU), an affiliate of the Economist, consistently ranks Vancouver as one of the most livable cities in the world; in 2018, the top city in the Americas and fifth globally.
 The EIU's rankings of 140 cities are based on stability, health care, culture, environment, education and infrastructure.

 While B.C. is known globally for maintaining a high standard of living and being among the best places to live and work, the cost of living, and specifically housing affordability in Vancouver is exceptionally challenging.
 Even though Vancouver is often ranked as the most expensive city in Canada to live due to the high cost of housing, it is still relatively modest when compared on a global scale to other major urban centres in respect to overall cost of living factors.